NFC Antenna PCB Solutions | Design & Applications for IoT, Wearables, and Payments

 Integrated NFC Antenna and Controller

-This configuration places both the NFC antenna and controller chip on the same PCB, along with the matching network.
+This configuration places both the NFC antenna and controller chip on the same PCB, along with the matching network and ferrite shielding.
 Its compact and power-efficient design is ideal for small, battery-operated devices like wearables and compact IoT systems.
 By minimizing the distance between components, this setup reduces power consumption and simplifies assembly, making it a preferred choice for fitness trackers, smart tags, and NFC-enabled accessories.

 Antenna with External Controller